Stock signals issued daily before market close

-The objective of this website is to run an out-of-sample test of a certain investment model.
-The main idea behind the model is that when
+The objective of this website is to run an out-of-sample test of a certain investment models.
+At the moment we run three models.

-- Every trading day, one minute before market close, it generates long or short signal.
+- Every trading day, one minute before market close, it generates long and short signals.

 - The model is unlikely to be overfitted as it uses only a few parameters/(aka magic constants).

 - This model is not perfect (if you have come across a model that is, please write).
 There have been and will be periods of

 - The net backtest result is that the model turned $100k into $5m (net of transaction costs) over a 20-year period from 2000 to 2020

 (vs $350k if one held S&P 500 index over that period).

 - This model can be accessed at the 'Signals' endpoint of our

 Key features of the investment model #2, long biased, holding period 1 day